 With fashion there’s a level of etiquette involved with what you wear to places and events.
 When it comes to heels, there’s a time and place for them as well…

-Below is a hot list of common places and events in which honoring special etiquette is appreciated.
+Below is a hot list of common places and events in which honoring special high heel etiquette is appreciated.

 If you are a nurse, please wear your scrubs and Crocs to an interview.
 When applicable and wearing heels to an interview is acceptable, listen to this advice, as it will save you from yourself.
 No matter the profession, the rule of thumb is wear closed toe pumps (not strappy) to a job interview.
 Your pumps should be typically black or navy blue, polished, and 3 to 3.5 inches high.
 Unless you are a dancer (stripper), then consider open toe platforms and 5+ inch heels.
 Otherwise, the etiquette for a job interview recommends for a conservative attire, yes including heels.